arsoninstigator/cryptpad/README.md

 # cryptpad ☆.ᐟ
-> pcb for this was made in kicad 8.99, case was made on the fusion 360 educational plan (windows) & the firmware is written in qmk)
+> pcb for this was made in kicad 8.99, case was made on the fusion 360 educational plan (windows) & the firmware is written in kmk

 cryptpad is my submission for the hack club ysws program called [hackpad (v2)](hackpad.hackclub.com) where we build our own custom macropads from end to end including brainstorming by making a rough sketch with an idea, planning the layout for your board + making a schematic, making a pcb based on the schematic, designing a printable case design on cad software and writing your own firmware to fit your needs.